Welcome to Brackenhurst Baptist Church on the web!

-Brackenhurst Baptist Church is a Bible-teaching, Bible-preaching ministry with a growing passion to be God-centred in all we do.
-With a desire to minister to all, our ministries include something for everyone.
-Our greatest passion is to honour and glorify God by making and maturing disciples who are becoming more like the Lord Jesus Christ.
+Brackenhurst Baptist Church is a Bible-teaching, Bible-preaching ministry with a growing passion to be God-centred in all things.
+Our passion is to honour and glorify God by making and maturing disciples who are becoming more like the Lord Jesus Christ.

-Our pulpit ministry is at the centre of our worship and doctrine, and the Bible is the basis for what we believe and teach.
-We strive to be a Word-centred church dedicated to the task of developing fully devoted followers of Christ.
-We endeavour to do all we can to get this same Word into all the world.
+Our pulpit ministry is the centre of our worship and doctrine, and the Bible is the basis for what we believe and teach.
+We strive to be a word-centred church dedicated to the task of developing fully devoted followers of Christ.

-If you are interested in a spiritual home where passion, conviction and order are obvious—if you wish to know what the Bible has to say and how it applies to your life—join with us for an exciting time of worship and fellowship, as we study God’s Word together.
+If you are interested in a spiritual home where passion, conviction, and order are obvious—if you wish to know what the Bible has to say and how it applies to your life—join with us for worship and fellowship as we study God’s word together.

 What to Expect